DPP Watchlist Sectors: How to Prepare Before the Rules Arrive

 The clearest examples today include:

-- building materials — important from a carbon, composition, and documentation perspective, but not a confirmed first-wave DPP category
+- building materials — important from a carbon, composition, and documentation perspective; still not a confirmed first-wave ESPR DPP category, but now also linked to a separate formal CPR track

 - other later-wave categories that may move into focus after reviews, consultations, or later delegated acts